What is Event Management?

 Begin planning as soon as you can.
 Realistically, organizers start planning a large event 4 to 6 months in advance.
 Smaller events need at least 1 month of planning.
 Getting a head start will help the event flow smoothly.

 Change is evident.
 So whether it is the event time, venue or theme, ensure you are flexible and can meet the changing demands head-on.

 Despite what vendors tell you, everything is negotiable.
 Determine your budget for each vendor before you meet.
 Offer to pay 5-10% lower than this figure.
 Your vendor may put up a fight, but ultimately they will want your business.

 - Delegate Responsibilities

 Divide the event into various sections.
 Then assign a section to each member in your team.
 When a member handles one division, s/he will pay more attention and notice any small changes.

 It is rare to see an event run smoothly without any issues.
 Assess the most important thing in your event and create a backup plan.
 This way, you will have an alternative, if the need arises.

 Two weeks before the actual event date, do a run through of the entire event.
-Organise a meeting with your team and walk through everything.
+Organize a meeting with your team and walk through everything.
 Right from the initial setting up to the follow up process.
-Many times, complications arise at this meet.
-It gives you a chance to correct them before hand.
+Many times, complications arise at this meeting.
+It gives you a chance to correct them beforehand.

 “A picture is worth a thousand words” is a very common phrase.
 So posting positive photos online is an excellent way to prove the success of an event.
 If you have the budget, then hire a photographer.
 Snap everything possible, like the venue, event branding, lots of attendees having a great time…